 Not unless they have a warrant signed by a judge giving them authorization to search or arrest someone at your address.
 A warrant signed by ICE is not enough to allow them to enter without your permission.
-In most cases, they will not have the right type of warrant and are only supposed to enter if you consent.
+In most cases, ICE will not have the right type of warrant and can only enter if you consent.

-NOTE: Opening the door when they knock is NOT consent to enter your home.
+NOTE: Opening the door when ICE knocks is NOT consent to enter your home.
 However, they may interpret it as consent if you step back from the open door or gesture them inside.
 If ICE enters your home without your consent, say "I do not consent to your entering my home," even if they are already inside.